 The Bok Honours Year Scholarship in Astrophysics may be awarded each year to an outstanding student intending to study Astrophysics in the Honours program at RSAA.

-Students intending to study Astrophysics in the Honours program at RSAA are also eligible to apply for an ANU honours scholarship.
+Students intending to study Astrophysics in the Honours program at RSAA are also eligible to apply for an ANU Honours Scholarship.

-As for the PhD program, Honours students enrolled in the RSAA program may be eligible for support from external organisations.
+Honours students enrolled in the RSAA program may be eligible for support from external organisations.
 It includes: